rknell/ai-accounting/docs/ARCHITECTURE.md

 - Static analysis: `dart analyze`
 - Unit/integration tests: `dart test` (full suite) or granular targets under `test/mcp_server/` and `test/models/`
 - Helper scripts (in `tools/`): `run_directory_test.sh`, `run_fix_test.sh`, `run_security_test.sh`
+- **Rule of thumb**: no feature or regression fix ships without automated tests covering the behaviour; treat failing tests as the signal to code, not the other way around.

 Keep this file up to date whenever you add/remove an MCP server, change data locations, or introduce new entry points.
 EOF